background-image

 How do you handle feedback on your designs?

-How to Answer ItUse the STAR method to discuss a specific instance where you received feedback.
-Focus on the results of your actions and how you improved the design.
+How to Answer ItUse the STAR method to describe a specific instance where you received feedback.
+Focus on how you processed the feedback and the positive outcome that resulted from it.

 icon